King of Tikuanyin

 The Tikuanyin making process has been described as part art, part science.
 Oolong is harvested only in spring and autumn.
 The leaves are usually plucked only in the earliy in the morning.
 The freshly plucked leaves are then sun dried, and shaken through a rotating container to remove any debris and soften the leaf surface.
-The leaves are semi-oxidized to 30%, and then left to wither for several hours in a quality-controlled setting.
+The leaves are semi-oxidized to 20-30%, and then left to wither for several hours in a quality-controlled setting.
 The withered leaves are rolled by hand or in a roaster.
-They are packed into bags, rolled, unpacked, re-packed and rolled around 100 times to make tiny balls.
+They are packed into bags, rolled, unpacked, re-packed and then repeat the process again and again until the leafs turn tiny balls.

 How does Tikuanyin tease the senses?

-Top quality Tikuanyin leaves are jade green, stiff and retain a strong, fresh smell even after multiple brews.
-They create a pale green infusion in your teacup.
-The taste is mild and pleasant, with a hint of floral aroma.
+Top quality Tikuanyin leaves are jade green, firm and the flavor retains a solid, fresh aroma even after multiple brews.
+They create a pale green infusion in your teacup and the taste is mild and pleasant, with a hint of floral aroma.
 The blend of flavors is complex but clean.
 It goes down well and does not leave behind a dry or bitter aftertaste.
-Take a few sips and you’ll understand why Tikuanyin is hailed as a ‘superior’ tea.
+Take a few sips and you’ll understand why Tikuanyin is honored as a ‘superior’ tea.

 Why should you drink Tikuanyin?

 As the tea leaves are only slightly oxidized, they preserve their antioxidants to offer health benefits.
 They contain polyphenols, which help you to burn fat.
 A healthy eating habit and regular exercise, oolong tea could be effective aid towards a fitter body.